AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 ## Upload assets {#uploading-assets}

-You can upload various types of assets (including images, PDF files, RAW files, and so on) from your local folder or a network drive to AEM Assets.
+You can upload various types of assets (including images, PDF files, RAW files, and so on) from your local folder or a network drive to [!DNL Experience Manager] Assets.

 >[!NOTE]
 >